georgik/esp-idf-component-SDL/examples/conway/README.md

-# Conway's Game of Life - SDL3 ESP-IDF Example
+# Conway's Game of Life - SDL3 Example

-**🎮 Conway's Game of Life with age-based color visualization**
+**🧬 Classic cellular automaton** with basic age-based coloring.

-A beautiful implementation of Conway's Game of Life cellular automaton using SDL3 on ESP32 microcontrollers, featuring:
+Standard Conway's Game of Life implementation that adapts to different ESP32 display sizes:

-- **Universal Board Support** - Automatically adapts to any display resolution
-- **Age-Based Coloring** - Living cells change color as they age (blue → cyan → white)
-- **Intelligent Grid Scaling** - Optimal cell size calculation for each display
+- **Grid Scaling** - Calculates appropriate cell size for each display
-- **Classic Patterns** - Includes the famous glider pattern
+- **Age Coloring** - Living cells get brighter as they survive longer
-- **Auto-Reset** - Generates new random patterns every 500 generations
+- **Pattern Reset** - Starts with new random patterns periodically
+- **Cross-Platform** - Same code works on various ESP32 boards

 ![Conway's Game of Life on ESP32](preview.gif)